BIVROST/360WebPlayer-for-WordPress/readme.txt

 * Mono and stereoscopic video and pictures.
 * HTTP Live Streaming (HLS).
 * Works well with touch.
-* Well tested and supports many edge cases.
+* Well tested - supports many edge cases.
 * [WebVR][webvr] support - works with Oculus Rift, Vive, Windows Mixed Reality, OSVR, GearVR, Google Cardboard and more.
-* Supports watching content in external native players ([by Bivrost][player-windows]).
+* Supports watching content in external native players ([by BIVROST][player-windows]).

-* We want to hear your feedback and ideas for new features, to make it even better.
+We want to hear your feedback and ideas for new features, to make it even better.

 [bivrost]: http://bivrost360.com
 [webvr]: http://webvr.info/